TheDataStation/nbc/docs/quick_start.md

 If you run within a virtualenvironment, Matplotlib will fail due to a mismatch with the backend it wants to use.
 A way of fixing this is to create a file: *~/.matplotlib/matplotlibrc* and add a single line: *backend: TkAgg*.

-Note you need to use elasticsearch 6.0.0 in the current version. [exactly 6.0.0 or >=6.0.0?]
+Note you need to use elasticsearch 6.0.0 in the current version. [exactly 6.0.0 or >=6.0.0? pretty much, exactly 6.0.0]

 #### Deployment